-Case in point: an airy guest bedroom inside the Brooklyn home of model and culinary pro Elettra Wiedemann, where a carved wood headboard serves as a perch for books and other accessories, practically eliminating the need for nightstands altogether.
+Case in point: an airy guest small bedroom inside the Brooklyn home of model and culinary pro Elettra Wiedemann, where a carved wood headboard serves as a perch for books and other accessories, practically eliminating the need for nightstands altogether.

 The cleverly-designed space offers both a modern twist to the home’s otherwise traditional bones and a provides a bonus, space-saving tip: utilizing the wall space between the windows as a spot to display art.
 A thin photo frame keeps the look sleek and mimics the frame of the windows without distracting from the view.

 Not having two nightstands may take some getting used to, but gaining a few extra inches for a larger bed feels like a worthwhile trade-off.
 It will just require thinking beyond the traditional bedroom layout and utilizing every corner of your room, perhaps even tucking your bed into a corner instead of centering it along a wall.

 Such is life inside this Bay Area bedroom, where a slatted bed cozies up to a soft-yellow wall.
 The black-and-white combination of the bed frame and bedding become more of a focal point than the layout of the furniture.
 A graphic piece of art hung from a picture rail above offers another point of distraction and makes the corner vignette feel complete — the key to avoiding dorm-room vibes.

 For The Eclectic: Make The Ceiling Disappear